Faculty Member Core Division

 Biography

-Craig Pepin is Lead Faculty in the Degree Design Lab and also teaches in the Core Curriculum.
+Craig Pepin is the David F. Finney Chair for the Future of Professional Education, Lead Faculty in the Degree Design Lab and also a Professor in the Core Division.
 He earned a Ph.D. in European Intellectual History from Duke University, with a special interest in Modern Germany and the History of Higher Education.
 Teaching interdisciplinary inquiry-driven courses at Champlain led him to the importance of integrative learning in developing students who can think broadly and synthetically, and in particular, to the intersection between integrative thinking and learning assessment.
 Most recently his research and praxis has focused on competency-based education, particularly in a general education context, and on the history of General Education in the United States.
+He directs a $280,000 grant from the Davis Educational Foundation, “”Embedding the College Competencies at Champlain””.

 He served as Assistant Dean for Assessment at Champlain for 12 years, and four years as President of the New England Educational Assessment Network.
 He has also consulted with other institutions on general education and assessment, and has served as an accreditation reviewer for the New England Commission of Higher Education.
 He has presented often at assessment conferences and at the Association for Interdisciplinary Studies.
 As chair of the College Competency Committee since 2014, he has facilitated the development of the Champlain College Competencies.